CheezBallzPi/rpibuttons/README.md

 ### Music Machine

 Create a music machine that a player can select and play songs.
-When the song is playing, the LED also flash the notes.
+When the song is playing, the LED also flashes the notes.
 Use one button to select songs, and another button to start/stop playing.

 ### Memory Game